lavaeater/turbo-rocket-ultra/README.md

 So, that is done, objectives, that is.

 So, what should we doing next?
 Traps?
 Bombs?
-Diff
+Different guns?
+Ammo?
+Story

 Same goes for enemies, obviously.